 As I tend to do on this site, I’m going to give you the scoop on what’s worth seeing vs. what to pass up.

-I’ll also include some safety tips and will fill you in on the rarely shared (because it’s so horrific) history of the market.
+I’ll also include some safety tips and will fill you in on some of the rarely shared (because it’s so horrific) history of the market.

-We’ll discuss crime and homelessness in the area, too, since the’ve become more prevalent in recent years.
+We’ll discuss crime and homelessness in the area, too, since both have become more prevalent in recent years.
 After all, I’m known for sharing both the pretty and the gritty sides of Savannah.

 Pinnable graphic with a photo of the patio of a restaurant and a bronze statue overlooking City Market.
 Text overlay reads Get the Scoop on City Market Savannah GA